Rice University: Campus

 The on-campus football facility, Rice Stadium, opened in 1950 with a capacity of 70,000 seats.
 After improvements in 2006, the stadium is currently configured to seat 47,000 for football but can readily be reconfigured to its original capacity of 70,000.
 The stadium was the site of Super Bowl VIII and a speech by John F. Kennedy on September 12, 1962, in which he challenged the nation to send a man to the moon by the end of the decade.
 The recently renovated Tudor Fieldhouse, formerly known as Autry Court, is home to the basketball and volleyball teams.
 Other stadia include the Rice Track/Soccer Stadium and the Jake Hess Tennis Stadium.
 A new Rec Center now houses the intramural sports offices and provide an outdoor pool, training and exercise facilities for all Rice students, while athletics training will solely be held at Tudor Fieldhouse and the Rice Football Stadium.

 Innovation District

 In early 2019, Rice announced the site where the abandoned Sears building in Midtown Houston stood, along with its surrounding area, would be transformed into "The Ion," the hub of the 16 acre South Main Innovation District.
-President of Rice, David Leebron stated "We chose the name Ion because it's from the Greek ienai, which means 'go'.
+President David Leebron stated, "We chose the name Ion because it's from the Greek ienai, which means 'go'.
 We see it as embodying the ever-forward motion of discovery, the spark at the center of a truly original idea.
 It also represents the last three letters in many of the words that define the building's mission, like inspiration, creation, acceleration and innovation."